ncbi/blast_plus_docs/README.md

 # Official NCBI BLAST+ Docker Image

 This repository contains documentation for the [NCBI BLAST+](https://www.ncbi.nlm.nih.gov/pubmed/2231712) command line applications in a Docker image.
 We will demonstrate how to use the Docker image to run BLAST analysis on the Google Cloud Platform using a small basic example and a more advanced production-level example.
 Some basic knowledge of Unix/Linux commands and BLAST+ is useful in completing this tutorial.

-***This is only a preview draft of the documentation.
-Please continue to check this site for the latest updates!***

 ## Table of Contents